DOCTOR-ANR/cybercaptor-server/README.md

 If you want to run the server in foreground, launch the following command:

 ```
-docker run --rm --name cybercaptor-server -p 8000:8080 fiwarecybercaptor/cybercaptor-server
+docker run --rm --name cybercaptor-server -p 8080:8080 -p 8000:8000 fiwarecybercaptor/cybercaptor-server
 ```

 If you want to run the server in background, launch the following command:

 ```
-docker run -d --name cybercaptor-server -p 8000:8080 fiwarecybercaptor/cybercaptor-server
+docker run -d --name cybercaptor-server -p 8080:8080 -p 8000:8000 fiwarecybercaptor/cybercaptor-server
 ```

-Then, the application can be accessed at http://localhost:8000/cybercaptor-server/.
+Then, the application can be accessed at http://localhost:8080/cybercaptor-server/.

-More details about building and/or running the Docker container can be found in [container/README.md](container/README.md)
+The web interface can be accessed at http://localhost:8000/

 ### Test